maxnolte/river_forecast/README.md

 ## Model Fitting & Performance

 Note that most models were fitted in Google Colab and then transferred and tested in river_forecast.
-Colab notebooks will be made available shortly.
+The notebook describing the fitting of the currently best performing model (XGBoost) can be found [here](https://colab.research.google.com/drive/1wB5qWDhYUN9KIuqHfbbg2x_47iNjnetp?usp=sharing).

 Below is the full data set.
 Train and validation sets were used in the Colab for model tuning, test data only for comparison of the final models: